manish-chet/Data-Engineering-Works/docs/index.md

 # 👋 Welcome to Data Engineering Works

 Welcome to my personal knowledge hub on **Big Data** and **Data Engineering**.
-This site is built using [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) and serves as a growing collection of guides, notes, and tools I've used or built.

----

-## 📘 What You’ll Find Here

-- ✅ Hands-on installation guides for tools like Kafka, Flink, and Airflow
-- 🔄 Stream processing pipelines using Kafka + Flink
-- ☁️ Hybrid cloud + on-prem integrations
-- 🧠 Best practices from real-world projects
-- 🛠️ Reusable snippets, YAML configs, and troubleshooting steps

----

-## 🔗 Navigation

-Use the top menu or sidebar to explore topics like:
+Here, I share insights, experiences, and lessons learned from my journey as a Big Data Engineer.
+### Overview
+I bring up some exciting projects about data engineering, check it out here [*PROJECTS*](projects/README.md).
+If you want to dive into the topics and get basic/advance understandings, I suggest you go through the learning tabs, such as below:

+- *Apache Kafka*
-- **Apache Kafka**
+- *Apache Airflow*
-- **Apache Airflow**
+- *Apache Ignite*
-- **Apache Ignite**
+- *Apache Flink*
-- **Lakehouse & Modern Data Stack**
+- *Apache Iceberg & Many More*

----
+Stay tune to this notes, I will keep updating it to the most recent Data Engineering updates I work on.

 > 💡 Built for data engineers, by a data engineer.
 > ✨ Always evolving — just like our data pipelines.

+Find my profile in [About me](about.md).